astertechs-dev/goodline-dev-env/README.md

       // "port": 9000, // Xdebug 2
       "port": 9003, // Xdebug 3
       "pathMappings": {
-        // "/var/www/html": "${workspaceFolder}/www" // if you have opened VSCODE in root folder
         "/var/www/html": "${workspaceFolder}" // if you have opened VSCODE in ./www folder }
     }